sudenni/biomart-data-connect/README.md

 docker-compose up -d
 ```

+:warning: The [hive-metastore image](https://github.com/bitsondatadev/hive-metastore) should not be used for production.

 ### Populate the database
 Trino can take some time to launch.
 Check if Trino is running with:
 ```